Why go on an escorted rail holiday?

 A growing trend

 Rail journeys are getting more popular.
-“We have seen an increase in interest in rail in the last year and that’s been really interesting,” agrees Amanda Dunning, from our escorted rail specialist G Adventures.
 More and more people are becoming conscious of travelling more sustainably, and train travel is a great way to relieve destinations of city congestion and emissions.
 High-speed rail is increasingly becoming a more viable alternative to flying.

 In Europe, getting the train is a no brainer, especially if you’re used to delays on your commute in the UK.
-Scott Batchelor from our escorted rail holiday experts Euroventure is a convert: “The European train system runs much, much more smoothly [than the UK’s], and there are rarely any issues in terms of delays.
+Scott Batchelor from our escorted rail holiday experts Euroventure is a convert: “The European train system runs much, much more smoothly than the UK’s, and there are rarely any issues in terms of delays.
 They’re always bang on time.”
 Elsewhere in the world, high-speed trains are changing travel: Morocco’s first opened in 2017.
-India’s first is coming in 2023.
+India’s first is coming in 2026.

 A social networkLiz Anderson, from our escorted rail experts Sundowners Overland, loves the Trans Siberian Express for its authenticity: “That train is still the lifeblood of Russia – it’s not a tourist train.
 You really are meeting local people who are using it to get across the county.
 You will see families relocating or going to see relatives in Siberia.
 You will see people from the army.”